 Fallon & Bryne:

-This award winning restaurant is a slow food inspired brasserie in the heart of Dublin.
+This award-winning restaurant is a slow food-inspired brasserie in the heart of Dublin.
 There is a grocery area downstairs so you may want to check it out too.
 They had two menus, one with meat and the other with vegetarian options.
 Make sure to have a reservation and ask for their early bird menu!

 Located in a stylish hotel, Sophie’s is a beautiful and modern glasshouse restaurant.
-You can enjoy the 360 degree views of Dublin while eating your delicious meal.
+You can enjoy the 360-degree views of Dublin while eating your delicious meal.

-This modern and rustic Irish diner exceeded my expectations!
-Each item is served in the most artistic way so it was not only delicious but also an eye candy.
+This modern and rustic Irish dinner exceeded my expectations!
+Each item is served in the most artistic way so it was not only delicious but also eye candy.
 The steak comes raw but it’s on the stone so you need to be a bit patient until it is cooked.
 Enjoy the delicious complimentary olives while waiting for it.

-When it comes to food, I shouldn’t skip mentioning about the Irish butter.
-It is a creamy and salty butter which gives a complete satisfaction to your mouth.
+When it comes to food, I shouldn’t skip mentioning the Irish butter.
+It is a creamy and salty butter which gives complete satisfaction to your mouth.
 It is generally served in all restaurants before your meal so it is impossible to skip it.
 Buy some at the airport if you want to take the tastes of Dublin to home.

 In short, Dublin has a lot to offer to its visitors from all ages and nationalities, and I’m pretty sure I will visit it once again.